mikro-orm/nestjs/CONTRIBUTING.md

 - Search [GitHub](https://github.com/mikro-orm/mikro-orm/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

+- Ensure that you are using yarn 3.x and not npm or yarn 1.x.
+This way, if you upgrade any dependency, the lockfile will have the same format as the one used by the project.

 - Fork the project, install NPM dependencies and start docker to have all databases ready.
   [run-rs](https://www.npmjs.com/package/run-rs) is used to manage mongodb replica set.
   On windows you might need to execute `run-rs` directly as well as adjust some configuration,